 Dr. Robert Dawley holds degrees in zoology from Wayne State University and the University of Connecticut.
 Before arriving at Ursinus in 1989, he taught at Cornell University and Bowdoin College.

-Dawley enjoys teaching first-year students in BIO-101 and CIE-100.
-He especially relishes taking students to study biology in the tropics, both Costa Rica (BIO-320, every other year) and the Gálapagos (occasionally).
-When not teaching, Dawley divides his time between his undergraduate research program on the ecology of suburban mice, writing a book about Charles Darwin and the Gálapagos Islands, and co-directing the Center for Science and the Common Good (CSCG).
-He works with student Fellows of the CSCG to bring speakers to campus, organize science-policy conferences, and engage the campus community in a conversation about science and society.
+Dawley enjoys teaching first-year students in BIO-101, CIE-100, and BIO-324(Darwin and Evolution).
+When not teaching, Dawley divides his time between writing about Charles Darwin and the Gálapagos Islands and co-directing the Parlee Center for Science and the Common Good (CSCG).
+He works with student Fellows of the Parlee Center to bring speakers to campus, and to engage the campus community in a conversation about science and society.

 - B.S., B.A., M.S., Wayne State University